-As the weather warms up and summer is just around the corner, this is a great time for landscaping companies to review their business plans and ensure they're on the track to success.
+As the weather continues to warm up and summer is just around the corner, this is a great time for landscaping companies to review their business plans and ensure they're on the track to success.
 Similar to other trade work, managing a landscaping business requires both a good knowledge of landscaping and running a business.Here are 6 tips to help you manage your landscaping business and set your landscaping season up for success.

 Estimate jobs accurately